braidn/blrrrg/posts/2011-03-29-productivity-high.md

 ![Merlin Mann's Epic Mug][1]

-[Merlin Mann][2]- an absolute fucking beautiful human.
+[Merlin Mann][2] - an absolute fucking beautiful human.

-Not only do they, in this human's mind, one of the single most smart-assery people in the field of productivity.
+Not only are they, in this human's mind, one of the single most smart-assery people in the field of productivity.
-Their clever use of [humor][3] is matched by anyone.
+Their clever use of [humor][3] is matched by no one.
 Merlin recently got together
 with the wonderful team behind
 [Mac Power Users Podcast][4] and produced an epic (2 1/2 hours) tome of meandering, shiny ramblings.

 This recording is a valuable resource for anyone seeking to enhance their time management skills, write with intense focus, or simply learn something new.